 (Once in a Lifetime)

-We wake up and discover that the dreams we held as children are so far down the road they’re clear out of sight.
-Or they’ve fallen so far behind us, tossed and forgotten, like so much rubbish by the side of the road.
+We wake up and discover that the dreams we held as children are so far away they’re clear out of sight.
+Or they’ve fallen far behind us, tossed and forgotten, like so much rubbish by the side of the road.

 We’re shocked to discover…“This is not my beautiful life!”

 And the recognition that we no longer recognize ourselves is, in fact, a beautiful gift.

 It is what propels us to seek the answers to the questions…

 Where are my dreams?

 Why doesn’t my life contain the joy and fulfillment I dreamed of as a child?